 Our Lifelong Learning programs are designed to help us live our 3rd and 4th principles: encouragement to spiritual growth in our congregations, and a free and responsible search for truth and meaning.

 Additionally UUCM hosts other opportunities for spiritual growth through programs held at UUCM.
-See the UUCM Calendar for details and times:
+See details and times for these programs in the UUCM Calendar:

 - 2nd Friday Song Circle

 - Insight Meditation

 - QiGong/Tai Chi

 - Support Groups/Step Meetings

 This is a six-session course led by Rev. Mykal Slack and Zr.
 Alex Kapitan that includes lectures and questions for reflection and discussion.
 This is important work we can do together to grow our understanding and ability to welcome people, affirming the full breadth of gender diversity.

 It’s free to watch the series on your own.
 Just follow these steps: